Toshimichi0915/threescan/README.md

 ### Simple

 This type is used to scan a single host.
-The IP address of the host is automatically resolved, so you can scan servers using TCPShield.

 ```text
 <host> <portStart> <portEnd>